Lan Kwai Fong

 A classic brand, serving traditional British breakfasts and self-help drinks at night, each of which costs HK$97

 The most popular bar.
 Offering Italian gourmet food during the day, it is a music bar at night with live shows each Thursday and Saturday.

 The Whiskey Priest: An Ireland theme bar.
 It is a good place for live ball game broadcasts, serving authentic Irish dishes and black beer.

 Each bottle of the beer cost HK$40 to HK$50 generally, but the cocktails favored by many women may range from HK$70 to HK$150.
 Some bars may charge an admission fee, changeable with the time period and ranging from HK$150 to HK$400, so ask about the charges before going into any one of the bars.
 Some bars also have Ladies' Night, when ladies get free admission or a free drink.

 |Bars in Lan Kwai Fong|

-Most bars are closed during the daytime.
+Most bars in Lan Kwai Fong are closed during the daytime.
 It is advised for visitors to get there after 18:00 and stay until the next morning.

-By MTR: Exit from D1 of Central, turn right to Pedder Street and walk until you reach Queen's Road Central, turn left when you get to D'Aguilar Street, walk straight along D'Aguilar Street and you will reach there.
+Take Tsuen Wan Line or Island Line to Central, then exit from D1; turn right to Pedder Street and walk until you reach Queen's Road Central, turn left when you get to D'Aguilar Street, walk straight along D'Aguilar Street and you will reach there.
 It takes 10 minutes or so to walk.
 (Note that the MTR generally runs to half past 12 at night and starts at half past 5 in the morning, so visitors have to take a taxi if they stay too late.)

-From the Peak: Take the Peak Tram down the hill and get on bus 15C at lower terminus.
-Alternately, take minibus line 1 at the square of the peak, (the road is bumpy) and then walk about 10 minutes from the Central bus station.
+Take the Peak Tram down the hill and get on bus 15C at lower terminus.
+Alternatively, take minibus line 1 at the square of the peak, (the road is bumpy) and then walk about 10 minutes from the Central bus station.